alekovski/HTML_Projekt/README.md

 # HTML_Project

-This projekt contains a simple website that demonstrates the use of HTML, CSS, and JavaScript for front-end development.
+This project contains a simple website that demonstrates the use of HTML, CSS, and JavaScript for front-end development.

 ## Project Description